 Northern Initiatives is a Community Development Financial Institution.
-We’re in business to provide loans and business services to small business owners and entrepreneurs who create jobs and enable the communities of Northern rural Michigan and neighboring Wisconsin to thrive.
+We’re in business to provide loans and business services to small business owners and entrepreneurs who create jobs and enable the communities of Michigan and neighboring Wisconsin to thrive.

 A community development financial institution (CDFI) is a private financial institution that provides loans to small business owners, entrepreneurs, and community organization that might not qualify for loans for banks for a variety of reasons.
-Many times, lending is focus on low-income, disadvantages, and underserved communities.
+Many times, lending is focused on low-income, disadvantages, and underserved communities.
 CDFIs are certified by the Community Development Financial Institutions Fund (CDFI Fund) at the U.S. Department of the Treasury, which provides funds to CDFIs through a variety of programs.

 NI provides loans to small business owners, entrepreneurs, and community organizations that might not qualify for loans for banks for a variety of reasons.
 NI does not offer banking products such as deposit accounts or home mortgages.
 NI is able to devote more time and attention to helping a small business owner succeed in his or her community.
 Northern Initiatives (NI) is a non-profit Community Development Financial Institution (CDFI).
 A CDFI has a primary mission of community development, serves a target market, is a financing entity, provides development services, remains accountable to its community, and is a non-government entity.